hitblast/avro.py/README.md

 **avro.py** provides a fully fledged, batteries-included text parser which can parse, reverse and even convert English Roman script into its phonetic equivalent (unicode) of Bengali.
 At its core, it implements an extensively modified version of the **Avro Phonetic Dictionary Search Library** by [Mehdi Hasan Khan](https://github.com/mugli).

+> [!NOTE]
-> Update: As of October 2024, Python 3.8 has reached its EOL, so for keeping this project updated, the minimum required version will be Python 3.9 from now onwards.
-It is strongly suggested that you migrate your project for better compatibility. <br>
+> Update: As of October 2024, Python 3.8 has reached its EOL, so for keeping
+> this project updated, the minimum required version will be Python 3.9 from now
+> onwards.
+It is strongly suggested that you migrate your project for better
+> compatibility. <br>

 ## ✨ Inspirations